scotty110/rl_test/README.md

 # RL Test
 Want to start exploring the world of RL, and code up some examples.

+All the code is broken, I think Jax is not updating?
+I am not familiar with it.

 ## Atari
 Simple atari enviroment.